Famous poetry - love poems and quotes

 In 1598, Jonson produced his first success, Every Man in his Humour.
 Among the cast was William Shakespeare.
 The play was followed next by Every Man Out of His Humour, a failure of a tempt to imitate Aristophanes, and Cynthia's Revels in 1600, all satirical comedies.

 By the end of the year, Jonson had killed an actor of Henslowe's company, Gabriel Spencer, in a duel on September 22 in Hogsden Fields.
-Jonson was arrested and tried for murder at the Old Bailey, however escaped hanging, after being visited by a Roman Catholic priest and converting to Catholicism, by claiming benefit of clergy and was imprisoned only shortly, however giving up his property and being branded on his left thumb.
+Jonson was arrested and tried for murder at the Old Bailey; however escaped hanging, after being visited by a Roman Catholic priest and converting to Catholicism, by claiming benefit of clergy and was imprisoned only shortly but giving up his property and being branded on his left thumb.

 Only a few months later, Jonson found himself performing at the Globe Theatre.
 In 1601, Jonson was employed by Henslowe to revise Thomas Kyd's The Spanish Tragedy, a hackwork suggesting financial difficulties.